 top of page

-Described by the Washington Post as "stylistically refined" "electrifying" and "brilliant," violinist PETER SIROTIN has performed extensively as a chamber musician, soloist, and concertmaster since his debut at the age 14 performing Paganini’s First Violin Concerto with the Kharkiv Philharmonic in his native Ukraine.
+Described by the Washington Post as "stylistically refined" "electrifying" and "brilliant," violinist PETER SIROTIN has performed extensively as a chamber musician, soloist, and concertmaster since his debut at age 14 performing Paganini Violin Concerto No. 1 with the Kharkiv Philharmonic in his native Ukraine.
+Recently, Mr. Sirotin appeared as a soloist with the Harrisburg Symphony Orchestra, Gettysburg Chamber Orchestra, Williamsport Symphony, American Youth Philharmonic and Baltimore Chamber Orchestra.
+As part of the Sirotin-Chang Duo, he had given world premieres of Jeremy Gill’s Duo for Violin and Piano and Ching-Ju Shih’s Double Concerto for Violin and Piano with the National Taiwan Normal University Symphony at the National Concert Hall in Taipei, Taiwan.

-In 1997 Mr. Sirotin founded with his wife, pianist Ya-Ting Chang, the Mendelssohn Piano Trio, which performed over five hundred concerts in the US, Europe, and Asia, was featured on NPR’s “Performance Today” and WETA’s “Front Row Washington,” as well as recorded fifteen CDs including the complete Haydn Piano Trios on Centaur Records.
-Mr. Sirotin has collaborated in performance with pianists Ann Schein, Igor Zhukov, Alexei Lubimov, violinists Alexander Kerr and Earl Carlyss, former Juilliard String Quartet member, cellist Natalia Gutman, flutist Claudi Arimany, oboist Gerard Reuter, harpsichordist Arthur Haas, guitarist Jason Vieaux and members of the Jasper, Jupiter, Daedalus, Parker, Avalon, Miro and Fry Street quartets.
+Mr. Sirotin has collaborated in performance with pianists Ann Schein, Igor Zhukov, Alexei Lubimov, violinists Alexander Kerr and Earl Carlyss, cellist Natalia Gutman, flutist Claudi Arimany, oboist Gerard Reuter, harpsichordist Arthur Haas, guitarist Jason Vieaux and members of the Juilliard, Jasper, Jupiter, Borodin, Daedalus, Parker, Avalon, Miro and Fry Street quartets.

-In addition to active performing schedule, Mr. Sirotin has been teaching privately for 25 years.
-While many of his students won competitions and continued to pursue music professionally in conservatories like Eastman and Juilliard, the most rewarding parts of teaching for him continue to be a deep personal connection to students, and the impact of music on their lives.
-Since 2002, Mr. Sirotin has been artist-in-residence at Messiah University where he has co-founded and directed a summer chamber music and composition program for young musicians for 13 years.
+In addition to an active performing schedule, Mr. Sirotin has been teaching for nearly three decades.
+From 2002 until 2025, Mr. Sirotin has been artist-in-residence at Messiah University where he has co-founded and directed a summer chamber music and composition program for young musicians from 2006 until 2019.
 He was on faculty at Shenandoah Conservatory and Levine School of Music, given masterclasses in US and abroad, and has served as an adjudicator in competitions.
-Together with long-time chamber music partner, Dr. Michael Stepniak, Dean of the Shenandoah Conservatory, Mr. Sirotin has co-authored a book on the future music training in higher education recently published by Routledge Press and College Music Society.

 Peter Sirotin